zilishen/documentation/content/nginx-one/how-to/certificates/manage-certificates.md

 These certificates will appear in the list of unmanaged certificates.

+We recommend that you convert your unmanaged certificates.
+Converting to a managed certificate allows you to centrally manage, update, and deploy a certificate to your NGINX instances from the NGINX One Console.

 To convert these cerificates to managed, start with the Certificates menu, and select **Unmanaged**.
 You should see a list of **Unmanaged Certificates or CA Bundles**.
 Then:

 - Select a certificate